 // Suspicious commands | where ProcessCommandLine has_any("WebClient", "DownloadFile", "DownloadData", "DownloadString", "WebRequest", "Shellcode", "http", "https")

 Customize result columns and length

-Now that your query clearly identifies the data you want to locate, you can add elements that define what the results look like.
+Now that your query clearly identifies the data you want to locate, you can define what the results look like.

 project returns specific columns, and